bersace/ldap2pg-1/docs/config.md

 `ldap2pg` accepts a YAML configuration file usually named `ldap2pg.yml` and put in working directory.
-Everything can be configured from the YAML file: verbosity, LDAP and Postgres credentials, LDAP queries, privileges and mappings.
+Everything can be configured from the YAML file: verbosity, Postgres inspect queries, LDAP queries, privileges and mappings.

 !!! warning